-The first thing I heard in the news this morning while out running Hera with my friend and hunting buddy Jason and his dog Nos was that of the terror attack in Orlando Florida.
+The first thing I heard in the news this morning while out running Hera with my friend and hunting buddy Jason and his dog Nos was that of the terror attack in Orlando, Florida.
 The attacker, Omar Mateen, gunned down 50 people and injured at least 53 in a gay night club called Pulse in the early hours of Sunday morning.
 He was killed in a shootout with police.
-According to a report in CNN, the attacker allied himself with ISIS.
+According to a report on CNN, the attacker allied himself with ISIS.
 He was armed with a Glock pistol.
 His family said he disliked gay people.
-I am horrified and saddened by the news, but accept all there is to do when such an atrocity is perpetrated is bury the dead and comfort the living.
+I accept all that can be done when such an atrocity is perpetrated is bury the dead and comfort the living.
 Unfortunately, it will not be so simple.
-I am bracing myself for the histrionics and finger pointing to follow as it always does.
+I am bracing myself for the histrionics and finger-pointing to follow as it always does.
 The attacker was Muslim and in lawful possession of a firearm.
 People are going to point the finger at Muslims and gun owners alike in assessing blame for this horror.

 I’m also concerned of the inevitable conclusions against guns and Muslims.
 Whether or not there’s a connection, I’m afraid that is going to be the narrative by the media.